shephertz/App42PaaS-Grails-MongoDB-Sample/README.md

 Deploying Application on App42 PaaS using Binary:
 ---------------------------------------------------

-         1. Create war file.

-	     2. Run the app42 deploy command.
+	1. Run the app42 deploy command.

                   $ app42 deploy
                   $ Enter App Name: <your_app_name>